Our Top Pick for Best Vocal Auto Tune Pedal

 - May not always tune to your desired note – the scales you can set it to are limited

 This advanced and professional product is for the singer who isn’t tech-shy, and wants top results.
 It’s great in the studio as well as on stage and features a gate, compressor, EQ and a de-esser, and it also has a built-in doubling effect.
 It also has a microphone modeling function which simulates a variety of high-quality microphones, and there’s also MIDI options.
 This model is for the singer who is also tech-mad, and keen to get the best possible results.

 - Features auto tune, a doubling effect, a gate, compressor, de-esser, and EQ controls

 - Auto tune can sound natural or artificial, depending on your preferences

-- Scales can be customised to fit your song’s requirements
+- Scales can be customized to fit your song’s requirements

 - Suitable for studio and stage use